gitryder/bible-study/posts/md/LaborPainsAndTheBible.md

 God did not say that he would multiply the pain of all women on Earth, rather the Bible says, YOUR pains - Eve's pain alone

-Then Danyl, why do all women have that pain to this day?
-I will answer that later in this article.
-For now, **Concentrate :smile:**

 ### Multiplication, not Addition

 > ...childbirth pain wasn't **added** by God it was only **multiplied** by God.